 3. Earn a Master of Science in Nursing

 What can you do with a master's degree in nursing?
-Depending on the concentration, you can prepare to pursue a career as:
+Depending on the concentration, you can prepare to pursue a career as a(n):

-- A family nurse practitioner
+- Family nurse practitioner

-- An adult-gerontology nurse practitioner
+- Adult-gerontology nurse practitioner

-- An adult-gerontology acute care nurse practitioner
+- Adult-gerontology acute care nurse practitioner

-- An executive leader
+- Executive leader

-- A nurse educator
+- Nurse educator